Futures contract: Futures vis-à-vis forwards

 Forwards have credit risk, but futures do not because a clearing house guarantees against default risk by taking both sides of the trade and marking to market their positions every night.
 Forwards are basically unregulated, while futures contracts are regulated at the central government level.

 The Futures Industry Association (FIA) estimates that 6.97 billion futures contracts were traded in 2007, an increase of nearly 32% over the 2006 figure.

-Exchange versus OTC
+Exchange vis-à-vis OTC

 Futures are always traded on an exchange, whereas forwards always trade over-the-counter, or can simply be a signed contract between two parties.
 Therefore: